esper-io/console_docs/docs/devices-groups/logs.md

 The ‘Request Bug Report’ button allows you to capture and upload a bug report from your device.

 :::tip
-Once a bug report has been requested the user will need to manually approve this request.
-Approval requires the device to be in multi-app mode with the notification bar enabled.
-This can be accomplished by enabling “Debugging Mode”.
+Once a bug report has been requested, the user will need to manually approve this request.
+This feature is available in multi-app and kiosk mode.
 :::

 You can then pull down the notification bar to track the progress of the bug report request.